s9096309/movie_app/README.md

+---

 ## Movie Database Project

 ### Purpose
-This project is a simple movie database application that stores movies in a JSON file and generates a static website displaying the movies with their posters, titles, and release years.
+This project is a simple movie database application that stores movies in a JSON file and generates a dynamic website displaying the movies with their posters, titles, and release years.

 ### Features
 - Store and manage movies in a JSON file (`movies.json`).
-- Generate a static HTML page (`index.html`) displaying the movie collection.
+- Generate a dynamic HTML page (`index.html`) displaying the movie collection using Flask.
 - Responsive design with CSS for a clean layout.
 - Automatically fetch movie posters using stored URLs.
+- A Flask-powered backend to manage movie data (add, update, and delete movies).

 ### Setup